jFranzBel/jFranzBel/README.md

-# Hi there!
-I'm Jonnathan
+# Jonnathan Franz

 Welcome to my GitHub profile!
-I'm a passionate junior full stack developer with a love for building web applications.
+I'm a junior full stack developer with a love for building web applications.
 I enjoy turning ideas into reality through code and am constantly learning and exploring new technologies.

 ## Technologies & Tools